particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 {{> project-browser project="node-empty" default-file="package.json"}}

-To add a library, `cd` into the project directory (containing the package.json file), then:
+To add a package, `cd` into the project directory (containing the package.json file), then:

 ```
 npm install particle-api-js
 ```

-- This locates the `particle-api-js` library in the node project manager (npm) database and downloads and installs it in this project.
+- This locates the `particle-api-js` package in the node project manager (npm) database and downloads and installs it in this project.
 - It adds it to the `package.json` file;

 ```